Coldplay: Legacy

+Felipe Branco Cruz from Veja credited them with reinventing the concept of arena rock by turning fans into protagonists of the concert instead of mere spectators, which included making the use of LED wristbands on live performances widespread.
+The Music of the Spheres World Tour (2022–2027) has solidified the group as pioneers for sustainability in live entertainment, reducing CO2 emissions by 59% in comparison to their previous concert run.
+They were listed as one of the most influential climate action leaders in the world by Time as well.
+The British Phonographic Industry (BPI) has attributed rises in British music exportation to Coldplay's international success on several occasions.
+The band were also praised for having creative and "forward-thinking" marketing strategies, with their use of the internet as a tool for promotion being considered revolutionary in the early 21st century.
+In 2016, Q ranked their first five albums among the best of the last 30 years.
+The second, A Rush of Blood to the Head (2002), was added to the Rock and Roll Hall of Fame and Rolling Stone's definitive editorials.
+As another result of their impact and legacy, the group have spawned various tribute albums, events and acts.

 Other activities

 Philanthropy

-Coldplay donates 10 percent from all of their profits to charity.
-The fund is held in a bank account none of the members can access.
-The band currently endorses over thirty organizations, including Amnesty International, Migrant Offshore Aid Station and Global Citizen Festival.
-They have been vocal about fair trade, supporting Oxfam's Make Trade Fair campaign by collecting over 70,000 signatures for their "Big Noise" petition at A Rush of Blood to the Head Tour and Twisted Logic Tour.
-In 2005, they partnered with the Make Poverty History movement and appeared on their campaigns.
-Coldplay also auctioned many significant memorabilia in 2009 for Kids Company, including Martin's first guitar, the globe from the Parachutes (2000) album cover and the costumes worn during Viva la Vida Tour.
-In the following year, they became patrons for ClientEarth.
+Coldplay donate 10% from all of their profits to charity.
+The fund is held in a bank account none of the band members can access.
+They have endorsed over 30 organisations over the years, including Amnesty International, Migrant Offshore Aid Station and Global Citizen Festival.
+In 2003, an acoustic cover of the song "2000 Miles" was issued to raise funds for Stop Handgun Violence and Future Forests.
+Two years later, they partnered with the Make Poverty History movement and were featured in one of their television campaigns.
+Coldplay have also auctioned significant memorabilia for Kids Company in 2009, including Martin's first guitar, the globe from the Parachutes (2000) album cover and their Viva la Vida Tour (2008–2010) wardrobe.
+They additionally became patrons for ClientEarth.

-The band performed a slightly modified version of "A Message", entitled "A Message 2010", at the Hope For Haiti Now telethon special, raising money for the victims of the 2010 Haiti earthquake.
-Berryman commented that "You can make people aware of issues.
+The band performed a modified version of "A Message" (named "A Message 2010") at Hope for Haiti Now, a telethon which raised money for the victims of the 2010 Haiti earthquake.
+Berryman mentioned that "You can make people aware of issues.
 It isn't very much effort for us at all, if it can help people, then we want to do it".
-In 2012, Album Artists staged an exhibition made up of artwork from Mylo Xyloto (2011) in Camden, it raised over £610,000 for Kids Company.
-Two years later, Martin joined charity group Band Aid for a second time, performing alongside British and Irish acts on a new version of "Do They Know It's Christmas?" that raised money for the Ebola crisis in Western Africa.
-In July 2017, the band made a donation of undisclosed value for University of Southampton's Centre for Cancer Immunology, which is the United Kingdom's first centre dedicated to cancer immunology research.
+In 2012, Album Artists staged an exhibition with artworks from Mylo Xyloto (2011) era to raise £610,000 for Kids Company.
+Two years later, Martin joined Band Aid for a second time and provided vocals to a new version of "Do They Know It's Christmas?", which focused on aiding the Ebola crisis.